Tree Planting for Climate Change

 A large project led by the Atlantic Salmon Trust and with multiple project partners, this project aims to examine the low return rates of smolts after they head out to sea.
 Around 5% of smolts return to their natal rivers as adult fish, and this project is using the “likely suspects” framework in order to examine why.
 Part of this framework involves examining the river and marine mortality of smolts.
 In 2019 it is hoped that smolts from the River Oykel and the River Shin will be fitted with acoustic tags.
 Listening devices will be placed both in river and in arrays in the Dornoch and Moray Firths.
 Based on where smolts “disappear” this will give an idea of where mortality of smolts is taking place.
 This will then direct future investigations and possible remedial action.

 Results from the first year of the project are now available under "Project Reports".
-More information can be found on the Atlantic Salmon Trust website.
+More information can be found on the Atlantic Salmon Trust website, and a new video detailing year 2 of the project can be viewed on youtube.

 Loch Shin Smolt Trapping & Transport